Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-Equation \eqref{EQN:INSPHSFin1} can be thus rewritten in term of \textit{Stratonovich operator} as follow.
-Let $Z$ be a $\RR-$valued semimartingale, whereas $Z^{N}_t$, resp. $Z^{C}_t$, be a $\RR^{n^{N}}-$valued, resp. $\RR^{n^{C}}-$valued, semimartingale with $m=1 + n^{N} + n^C$.
-Let us denote also for short the vector fields
+Equation \eqref{EQN:INSPHSFin1} can be rewritten in term of \textit{Stratonovich operator}.
+Consider $Z$ to be a $\RR-$valued semimartingale, whereas $Z^{N}_t$, resp. $Z^{C}_t$, is a $\RR^{n^{N}}-$valued, resp. $\RR^{n^{C}}-$valued, semimartingale, with $m=1 + n^{N} + n^C$.
+Denote for short the vector fields